xaviermerino/ArcFace/README.md

 ./server.sh --data-path /path/to/sample/data
 ```

+The data path must be the same for the client and the server.

 ## 💻 Client

 To launch the client, you need to invoke `docker run`.
 You must be part of the sudoers to run the code below without `sudo`.
 See here for [details](https://docs.docker.com/engine/install/linux-postinstall/).